kmuntasir/AWS_SECURITY/readme.md

 Task #1 How to create and assume an IAM role for developer Access.

-Task #2 How to enable CloudTrail logging for your AWS Account.
+Task #2 How to enable CloudTrail logging for your  AWS Account, write a python or bash script.

-Task #3 How to create an Alert when a Root login occurs.
+Task #3 How to create an Alert when a Root login occurs using Lambda function.

 Task #4 How to create a Least Privilege IAM Policy Based on Access Patterns.